 3. Wear-Over Shorts

-As cyclists we all think it is normal to wear lycra…but we may be the only ones not embarrassed!
-Some remote villages in Myanmar are more conservative than others.
-The last thing that we would want to do is shock or disrespect anyone, especially in one of the many beautiful temples and pagodas on tour.
-Wearing some light over-shorts also adds a few handy pockets.
-Alternatively, if you prefer to ride in aerodynamic, lycra only, use lightweight running shorts that can be packed down small and stored in your jersey pocket for when needed.
+Cyclists and lycra (spandex), it's a notorious combo, and in most instances we say live and let live.
+But there are some touring locations, especially in rural Southeast Asia, where it pays to err on the side of modesty.
+For example, some remote villages in Myanmar are more conservative than others.
+The last thing we want to do is shock or disrespect someone, especially in one of the many beautiful temples and pagodas we visit on tour.
+Wearing some light running shorts over your cycling shorts is a modest compromise and also adds a few handy pockets.
+Alternatively, if you prefer to ride in lycra only, roll up some lightweight running shorts and store them in your jersey pocket to throw on as needed.

 Grasshopper: Nay Thway (Guide Leader, Myanmar) | Favourite Tour: Inle, Bagan & The Irrawaddy